MroseQ/Argument-Game/README.md

 <h4 align="center">using C# Unity <br>by Marek Krasiński<br>ONLY IN POLISH LANGUAGE</h4>
 <h3 align="center"><i>Game in which you need your logic skills to progress the story</i> --- inspired by DANGANRONPA V3</h3>

-<b align="center">DISCLAIMER: Some of the assets used in this project are not of my authorship, and I do not possess full copyright.
+<h6 align="center">DISCLAIMER: Some of the assets used in this project are not of my authorship, and I do not possess full copyright.
 These assets have been used solely for narrative and demonstrative purposes.
 All copyrights belong to their rightful owners.
-If you are the copyright owner of any of the used assets and wish for them to be removed or appropriately identified, please get in touch with me. </b>
+If you are the copyright owner of any of the used assets and wish for them to be removed or appropriately identified, please get in touch with me. </h6>

 <br>
 <p>